Troy-Will/alignment-web-build/library/zoo-hypothesis.md

 ---
 layout: page
-title: "The Zoo Hypothesis"
+title: "The Zoo Hypothesis (Speculative Lens)"
 permalink: /library/zoo-hypothesis/
-description: "A strategic synthesis of the Zoo Hypothesis and its role as a logical incentive for AI Alignment and mutual stewardship."
+description: "A bounded, non-metaphysical synthesis: the Zoo Hypothesis as a speculative lens for thinking about AI stewardship, incentives, and dignity-preserving coexistence—without prophecy, bargaining, or claims of observation."
 ---

 <script type="application/ld+json">